 At almost 3 1/2 years old, she moved out of the crib into a queen mattress on the floor – with no drama.
 Then she used a twin bed, then a twin lofted bunk bed (which we LOVE AND HIGHLY RECOMMEND.)

-Since then, we’ve put off the toddler transition to a big bed as long as possible for each subsequent toddler in our house.
+Since that was so successful, we’ve always put off the toddler transition to a big bed as long as possible for each subsequent toddler in our house.

 Obviously, if your child is in imminent danger in their crib, they should move to a mattress on the floor or something!